Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/07-Parallel-1D-Arrays.md

 # Parrllel 1D Arrays

+## What you need to Know

+__You must be able to describe, exemplify and implement parallel 1D arrays.__

 ## Explanation

 You already know that an array is a list of related values, called elements, that can be referred to by number, e.g. temperature[0], temperature[5] etc.